-In addition to our articulated Aviation Cooperative Program (Iowa Western Community College), Business and Technology Program (Bellevue University), and our Nursing Cooperative Program (Clarkson College), Grace University offers individualized second majors in academic and vocational-technical fields using cooperative agreements with other institutions of higher education.
+In addition to our articulated Business and Technology Program (Bellevue University) and our Nursing Cooperative Program (Clarkson College), Grace University offers individualized second majors in academic and vocational-technical fields using cooperative agreements with other institutions of higher education.
 Institutions collaborating with Grace to meet student needs are Bellevue University, University of Nebraska at Omaha, Clarkson College, Metropolitan Community College, Nebraska Christian College and Iowa Western Community College.
-Currently, Grace University has general articulated agreements with the University of Nebraska at Omaha and the Air Force for their Reserved Officers Training Corps program.
+Currently, Grace University has general articulation agreements with the University of Nebraska at Omaha and the Air Force for their Reserved Officers Training Corps program.
 Some of the fields that students have pursued by cooperative arrangement have included: Computer Science, History, Foreign Language, Mathematics, Political Science, Sociology and Studio Art.

-In addition to academic fields, Grace University is also willing to incorporate Vocational-Technical training into an individualized second major.
-Listed below is a sampling of Vocational-Technical training options students have pursued in the past: Agriculture, Art, Administrative Assistant/Office Services, Automotive Technology, Bookkeeping, Construction Technology, Drafting and Design, Electronic Imaging and Graphics, Food Arts and Management, Microcomputer Technology, Nursing, Office Technology, Photography, Sign Language Interpreting, Software Applications Management, and Welding.
+In addition to academic fields, Grace University is also willing to incorporate vocational technical training into an individualized second major.
+Listed below is a sampling of vocational technical training options students have pursued in the past: Agriculture, Art, Administrative Assistant/Office Services, Automotive Technology, Bookkeeping, Construction Technology, Drafting and Design, Electronic Imaging and Graphics, Food Arts and Management, Microcomputer Technology, Nursing, Office Technology, Photography, Sign Language Interpreting, Software Applications Management, and Welding.